security-alliance/safe-harbor/solana-programs/README.md

 This project is licensed under the MIT License - see the [LICENSE](../LICENSE.md) file for details.

-## Support

-For questions or issues:
-- Create an issue in this repository
-- Contact the development team
-- Review the test files for usage examples

 ---

-*This Solana implementation maintains compatibility with the original Ethereum Safe Harbor Registry V2 while leveraging Solana's unique features for improved performance and lower costs.*
+*This Solana implementation achieves complete feature parity with Ethereum Safe Harbor Registry V2 while providing unlimited scalability through dynamic account resizing.*